-Requesting a Master Audit - Contractors wishing to request a Master Audit Certificate of Compliance are to complete the (MACC) Request Form found at https://ul.pushbot.com/ form/macc.
-Completed forms are to be emailed to Fire.inspection@UL.com.
-Within two business days, the assigned UL Solutions auditor with contact the responsible DRI to arrange the site audit.
+Requesting a Master Audit - Contractors wishing to request a Master Audit Certificate of Compliance are to complete the form found at www.UL.com/firestopcontractor.
+Completed forms are to be emailed to fire.inspection@ul.com.
+Within 2 business days, the assigned UL Auditor with contact the responsible DRI to arrange the site audit.
 Request forms should be submitted as early in the job as possible to ensure that audit coordination works for all involved parties.

-Coordination of the Master Audit - The DRI and the assigned UL Solutions auditor will work to establish a mutually agreeable time to conduct the site audit.
-The audit shall be completed prior to the final completion of the project.
+Coordination of the Master Audit - The DRI and the assigned UL Auditor will work to establish a mutually agreeable time to conduct the site audit.
+The audit shall be completed prior to final completion of the project.

-Project scope - The contractor, upon request of the audit, shall define the project scope.
+Project Scope - The contractor, upon request of the audit, shall define the project scope.
 The project scope shall clearly define the work that was completed by the contractor.
 The description may be a written description of all work completed by the contractor, reference specific drawings that define the specific work completed by the contractor, or a combination of both.
-During the on-site audit, the UL Solutions auditor will verify that the defined scope matches the description provided.
-The scope will be provided for reference on the site audit certificate.
+During the on-site audit, the UL Auditor will verify that the defined scope matches the description provided.
+The scope will be provided for reference on the Site Audit Certificate.

-Job audit procedure - The audit consists of verification of management system elements that are applicable to the unique job site project.
-Since the job site audit (Master Audit Certificate) is an extension of the Qualified Firestop Contractor Certificate, it is expected that certain management system elements will not apply to the job site visit.
+Job Audit Procedure - The audit consists of verification of Management System Elements that are applicable to the unique job site project.
+Since the job site audit (Master Audit Certificate) is an extension of the Qualified Firestop Contractor Certificate, it is expected that certain Management system elements will not apply to the job site visit.
 The job site audit (Master Audit Certificate) consists of applicable elements such as:

-- Construction documents
+- · Construction documents

 - Storage conditions

 - Inspection

 - Testing

-- Nonconforming material records
+- · Non-conforming material records

 - Incoming material inspection

-- Equipment records, including calibration when applicable
+- Equipment records including calibration when applicable

-- Management documentation reviews
+- · Management Documentation reviews

-- Corrective and preventive action records
+- Corrective and Preventive Action records

 - Staff education, training, competency evaluations and training effectiveness

-- DRI audits
+- DRI Audits

 - Management review records

-Note: These items will only be assessed at the job site if they are applicable to the job site.
+Note: These items will only be assessed at the job site if they are applicable at the job site.

 Nonconformance - Nonconformance(s) shall follow the same classification as the requirements guide.
-Nonconformance(s) will be documented on the audit report.
-Nonconformance(s) will require the contractor to provide corrective action(s) to the UL Solutions auditor.
-Upon verification that proper corrective action(s) was put into place, the UL Solutions auditor will close the deficiency and issue the Master Audit Certificate.
+Nonconformance(s) will be documented on the Audit report.
+Nonconformance(s) will require the contractor to provide corrective action(s) to the UL Auditor.
+Upon verification that proper corrective action(s) was put into place, the UL Auditor will close the deficiency and issue the Master Audit Certificate.

 Nonconformance(s) classified as major nonconformance(s) will be documented on the Audit report.
 Verification of major nonconformance(s) will require the contractor to submit for a new audit using the Master Audit Certificate of Compliance Request Form.
-The UL Solutions auditor will again audit all criteria as well as review the specific corrective action(s) used to resolve the major nonconformance(s).
+The UL Auditor will again audit all criteria as well as review the specific corrective action(s) used to resolve the major nonconformance(s).
 If the contractor elects to not submit for a new audit, they will be required to provide the corrective action(s) taken to close out the deficiency to maintain compliance to the Qualified Firestop Contractor Program.
 Any unresolved deficiencies may result in increased auditing or suspension from the Qualified Firestop Contractor Program.

-For more information, please contact your local UL Solutions field engineer.
+For more information, please contact your local UL Field Engineer or email fire.inspection@UL.com.